Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: The SILBO Algorithm

 The assumption is that there is a low-dimensional space that preserves the information of the objective function $f(\bm{x})$ defined in the high-dimensional space.
 In other words, the dimensionality of $\mathcal{D}$ can be reduced without losing the essential information to predict response values $Y$.
-Meanwhile, if there are enough evaluated points for the initialization of Bayesian optimization, we may be able to explore the intrinsic structure of $f(\bm{x})$ through these points.
+If there are enough evaluated points for the initialization of Bayesian optimization, we may be able to explore the intrinsic structure of $f(\bm{x})$ through these points.
 However, for optimization problems with high computational cost, only a few evaluated points are available.
 Thus, it is difficult to learn proper embedding only through them.
 In such a case, reasonable and effective use of unevaluated points acquired from the acquisition function of BO will be helpful for embedding learning.

 Although SDA provides an effective strategy to incorporate the unlabeled data, it is only suitable for classification problems.
 Therefore, we need to extend it to the scenarios where the response value is continuous.
-At the same time, SIR is suitable for the supervised dimension reduction tasks in the continuous domain.
-SIR aims to find the e.d.r directions to minimize the total within-slice scatter and maximize the between-slice scatter, the purpose of which is very similar to that of LDA.
-In fact, SIR is equivalent to LDA \citep{Wu2010Local}.
-Due to the equivalence of these two methods, along with the fact that SDA is an extension of LDA, we can employ such discreteness brought by the slicing technique in SIR to apply SDA to the continuous domain.
-Next, we introduce how to construct semi-SIR to learn a low-dimensional subspace embedding.
+In fact, SIR is equivalent to LDA, and SDA is an extension of LDA as a generalized eigenvalue problem \citep{Wu2010Local}.
+Thus, SDA can be applied to regression setting by taking advantage of the discreteness brought by the slicing technique in SIR.
+We call such extension semi-SIR.
+Next, we introduce how to construct semi-SIR to learn a low-dimensional embedding.

-We first assume that nearby points often have not only close response values but also similar low-dimensional representations.
-Furthermore, we sort the evaluated points according to their response values and cut them into $H$ slices.
-This process can be equivalent to that the labeled points belong to $H$ different classes.
-Therefore, similar to SDA \citep{Cai2007Semi}, our problem can be reformulated as follows.
+First, the evaluated points are sorted and cut into $H$ slices according to their response values.
+Then, similar to SDA \citep{Cai2007Semi}, our problem can be reformulated as follows.
 Given labeled points $X_l \in \mathbb{R}^{n_l \times d}$ and unlabeled points $X_u \in \mathbb{R}^{n_u \times d}$, $n_l$ and $n_u$ denote the number of the labeled and unlabeled points respectively, we aim to find the embedding matrix $B$ through solving:

 where $X \in \mathbb{R}^{n \times d}$ denotes a centered data matrix whose rows represent $n$ samples in $\mathbb{R}^d$, $n= n_u + n_l$. $W$ is a $n \times n$ weight matrix. $\hat{I}$ can be expressed as: